nios-students/docs/wiki/FAQ'S.md

 |                                                    | 17.
 Yoga Assistant (667)                                    |
 --------------------------

-**Fees related FAQs**

-## I gave Public Exam now i wanna register for the upcoming Public Exam but it won't let me why is that?

-Ans: Please wait until results of the exam you gave or paid fees for are released.
-NIOS will make another schedule for you.
-It takes two or three weeks after the results are released.
-> [!NOTE]
-> **This is nothing new it's a norm** [Join our WhatsApp update channel**](https://whatsapp.com/channel/0029VamKd7w3LdQV8AqlNF1h)

-## I paid “Addmission Fees” Why should pay exam for public exams fees?
-(Only for Stream 1)

-Ans: Because the fees you paid it beginning was admission into NIOS.
-It covers your books and PCPs.
-You **must** to exam fees in order appear in the exam.
-Btw exam fee includes  question paper, answer booklet, fees for teachers who will check your answers, and other miscellaneous expenses.

 ## Is Manish Verma legit?

 Ans: Short answer NO. Long answer As per the information on their website about section "This website is not **associated with NIOS**, For official website of NIOS visit – https://www.nios.ac.in/" This could be in the context of: "Hey, we are a CSC and Study Centre.
 You can find information about our courses, guides, and other stuff, but our website isn't the official website of NIOS.
 So, is this paragraph garbage?
 No, but it makes you think, "Why would a CSC **and** Study Centre say this isn’t the main website instead of just giving a link to it?"